nixys/nxs-backup/docs/USEFUL_INFO.md

 **IMPORTANT:**

-* make sure that there is no unnecessary information in stdout
+- Make sure that there is no unnecessary information in stdout
-* the successfully completed program should finish with exit code 0
+- The successfully completed program should finish with exit code 0

 If the module used with the `skip_backup_rotate` parameter, the standard output is expected as a result of running the command.
 For example, when executing the command "rsync -Pavz /local/source /remote/destination" the result is